5 Reasons You Can't Sleep That No One Is Talking About

 These are just some of the reasons why you’re not sleeping well and many of my clients have more than one of these.
 Functional lab testing will tell us what’s going on in your body that’s causing your insomnia so that we can correct it and improve your sleep and your health.

-Booking a free discovery call with me is the first step to solving your sleep problems once and for all.
+Booking a free consultation with me is the first step to solving your sleep problems once and for all.
 We’ll talk about what’s going on with your sleep, what you've tried so far and how lab testing will help us find what’s causing your insomnia so we know how to fix it.
 If your doctor, your therapist, and your psychiatrist haven’t been able to help you, this is your answer.
-I look forward to talking to you!
+I look forward to talking to you and helping you sleep better soon.